-The lease and amendment require fixed monthly payments for the initial 12 months, after an abatement period of 6 months, and an annual 3% increase in monthly payments for the remainder of the lease term.
+The lease and amendment require fixed monthly payments for the initial 12 months, after an abatement period of six months, and an annual 3% increase in monthly payments for the remainder of the lease term.
 Under accounting principles generally accepted in the United States of America, all fixed rent increases and lease incentives are recognized on a straight-line basis over the term of the lease.
-The difference between this expense and the required lease payments is reflected as deferred rent in the accompanying statement of financial position.

-Subsequent to year end, on October 20, 2022, the Foundation entered into a new office lease agreement which commenced on November 1, 2022 and expires on March 31, 2028.
-The lease calls for annual rent increase of 3%, and includes a leasehold improvement allowance amounting to \$32,167 and a rental credit of \$47,155 against the monthly installments of base rent first coming due under the lease.
+On October 20, 2022, the Foundation entered into a new office lease agreement which commenced on November 1, 2022 and expires on March 31, 2028.
+The lease calls for an annual rent increase of 3%, and includes a leasehold improvement allowance amounting to \$32,167 and a rental credit of \$47,155 against the monthly installments of base rent first coming due under the lease.